Parents & Citizens Association

 The P&C has representation on the School Board and the local District of P&C Associations.

 The P&C meet once a month during term time.
-Meeting are held on the 2nd Monday of each month at 7.30pm at the College in the Elicos Room.
+Meetings are held on a Monday at 7.30pm at the College in the Elicos Room.
+Please check the school calendar for dates.
 Attendance at these meetings is a useful way to find out more about what is happening in the College, its future plans and how these will affect your child and your family.
 It is also a venue for parents to voice concerns, raise issues and discuss ideas both with the Principal and with other parents.

 P&C funds come directly from the College Canteen hence meetings are not used to regularly discuss fundraising ventures.
 However other fundraising events may occur throughout the year of which students and parents are notified by the usual channels.